 Were you intoxicated at a bar, and didn't leave when told to do so?
 Or did you leave the bar, and try to get back inside to link up with your friends against the wishes of bouncers or police officers?
+Maybe you just left your coat or debit card at the bar and wanted to get your items back.
 If so, you likely received a criminal complaint charging you with Defiant Trespass under Pennsylvania law.

 If you are charged or cited with a Defiant Trespass in Pittsburgh and Western Pennsylvania, it is important to have an experienced criminal defense attorney to represent you at your preliminary hearing.
 Although misdemeanor or summary Defiant Trespass charges are less severe than felony Criminal Trespass offenses, there are still severe consequences that may apply if you are convicted.

 Defiant Trespass is found under Section 3503(b) of the Pennsylvania Crimes Code, which provides that a person commits an offense if, knowing that he is not licensed or privileged to do so, he enters or remains in any place as to which notice against trespass is given by:

 (ii) posting in a manner prescribed by law or reasonably likely to come to the attention of intruders;

 (iii) fencing or other enclosure manifestly designed to exclude intruders;

 (iv) notices posted in a manner prescribed by law or reasonably likely to come to the person's attention at each entrance of school grounds that visitors are prohibited without authorization from a designated school, center or program official; or

 (v) an actual communication to the actor to leave school grounds as communicated by a school, center or program official, employee or agent or a law enforcement officer.